 Start with one corner and touch everything

-Make sure you touch all the items you have in that area because that will help you decide whether you really need it, donate it, throw out or gets packed up if you are moving soon.
+Make sure you touch all the items you have in that area.
+This will help you decide whether you need it, donate it, throw it out or is packed up if you are moving soon.
 When you touch something, you have to make a decision.

 Does it really belong here?